-where do you cross tie her in the barn?
-In the aisle with any doorways or open windows near?
-I would hedge a bet that she is just listening to something behind her.
-In my experience, if a horse pins his ears, you usually get more than just pinned ears a very short moment later.
-Kicking, biting, stomping, etc. the pinned ears are your warning sign.
+where do you cross tie her in the barn? in the aisle with any doorways or open windows near? i would hedge a bet that she is just listening to something behind her. in my experience, if a horse pins his ears, you usually get more than just pinned ears a very short moment later. kicking, biting, stomping, etc. the pinned ears are your warning sign.

-if she isn't edgy, and doesn't seem upset about anything you are doing, then I think she's just 'tuned in' to whatever may be behind her or she could be really relaxed.
-Horses ears are never 'at attention' and forward and perky all the time.
+if she isn't edgy, and doesn't seem upset about anything you are doing, then i think she's just 'tuned in' to whatever may be behind her or she could be really relaxed. horses ears are never 'at attention' and forward and perky all the time.